dyvenia/viadot/CONTRIBUTING.md

 Due to `viadot` depending on a few Linux libraries, the easiest way to work with `viadot` is to use the provided Docker image.

-`viadot` comes with a `docker-compose.yml` config with pre-configured containers for each extra (lite, azure, aws).
+`viadot` comes with a `docker-compose.yml` config with pre-configured containers for the core library, as well as each extra (azure, aws).
 In order to start a container, run `docker compose up -d viadot-<distro>`, for example:

 ```bash
 docker compose up -d viadot-aws